-The county health inspector needs to know that you have been the victim of bedbugs.
-They will visit the hotel room and do their own inspection.
-Get their report.
-(This is akin to getting a police report after a car crash; it is the government investigation of your incident.)
+The county health inspector should be informed that you have been the victim of bedbugs.
+An inspector will visit the hotel room and do their own inspection.
+It is important to get a copy of their report.
+(This is like getting a police report after a car crash; it is the government’s investigation of your incident.)

 6. Discuss Your Injuries with a Florida Bed-Bug Attorney